Radio books for program directors, creative directors, radio personalities and music directors (photo: Thomas Giger)

 Production, Programming & Performance

-A standard work about production and programming fundamentals to increase station performance.
-Use of the latest technology and techniques is being combined with basics of traditional equipment and practices.
-Instead of focusing on theory and terminology, the approach is rather practical as the writers provide many examples.
-This makes Modern Radio Production a suitable textbook for introduction courses as well.
-Read this book
+This work is about production and programming fundamentals that increase station performance.
+The usage of new technology and techniques is being combined with basics of traditional practices and equipment.
+Instead of focusing on theory and terminology, the approach is rather practical as the authors provide many examples.
+It makes Modern Radio Production suitable for a wide audience.
+Read this radio book

 No Static